FraidOfWater/Exp-Image-Sorter/README.md

       Change this README to a GUIDE on all the features, much like author's version.
 About releasing:

-      It would be cool to have a singular, compiled version of this fork released on the authors original releases page.
+      It would be cool to have a singular, compiled version of this fork released on the authors original releases page for more people to be able to find it.

             I think this release should include each version separately for ease of navigation: sortimages-singleview, -multiview and -QOL (with a download in authors page, and a link to "external" source code, here)